akshayamaldhure/pio-gmail-tests/README.md

 - With separate page classes for each webpage in the application, it is easy to maintain and reuse the code across tests.
 - Separate base classes for initialising the tests and page objects make it easy to extend the solution to add more tests in the future.
 - Helper classes make it easy to reuse the common flows like login, waiting for an email to be received, etc. across multiple tests.
+- The use of Lombok library makes it easy to eliminate the need to define the methods for common operations like clicking, sending text, etc. done to the UI elements.

 ## Assumptions
 Since the tests have been authored against a third-party email service (Gmail), they have been written with below assumptions/pre-requisites.